 May 2016 – September 2017

 Worked as a Machine Learning lead on ContractSifter and LegalSifter.
-During my intenship days, I was working with a sizable corpus of contracts and applying unsupervised / semi-supervised methods to facilitate information extraction.
+I was working with a sizable corpus of contracts and applying unsupervised / semi-supervised methods to facilitate information extraction.
 I had the following responsibilities:

 August 2009 – August 2011